Load Rating and Nominal Life

 Calculating the Service Life Time

-When the nominal life (L10) has been obtained, if the stroke length and the number of reciprocations per minute are constant, the service life time is obtained using the following formula.
+Once the nominal life (L10) has been obtained, the service life time can be obtained using the following formula if the stroke length and the cycles per minute are constant.

 Contact factor fC |